mans2singh/GettingAndCleaningDataProject/README.md

 #### Create tidy data set with average for each variable for each activity and subject
 * Compute the mean using dplyr package
-* output the tidy data set is saved as tidy_combined_statistics.txt table
+* Output the tidy data set is saved as tidy_combined_statistics.txt table